sauuus/aqoreAssignment/README.md

 Footer:

-    Copyright & GitHub Logo: The footer includes a copyright notice along with the GitHub logo.
+    Copyright & GitHub Logo: The footer includes a copyright notice and the GitHub logo.
 Clicking on the GitHub logo will redirect to my personal GitHub profile.
     Admin Button: Additionally, there's an admin button in the footer.
 Clicking on it will redirect to the admin side of the website for administrative purposes.

 ![image](https://github.com/sauuus/aqoreAssignment/assets/103302982/9b93be5e-fe85-426e-911a-ec9ed764d3e3)